 - Private food tour with 10 tastings

 I won’t deny it: Rome isn’t exactly a budget friendly destination.
 Any long term traveler will agree with me if I say that the best way to travel on a budget is to travel slow and spend longer in a place.
-Flash packers who only have a few days to enjoy Rome attractions are bound to book hotels in the city center, to eat out all the time and will benefit from all the skip the line tickets.
+Flash packers who only have a few days to enjoy tourist attractions in Rome are bound to book hotels in the city center, to eat out all the time and will benefit from all the skip the line tickets.

 However, I also know what to do in Rome when on a tight budget.
 My first advice is to rent an apartment rather than go to a hotel or bed and breakfast.
 That means having a kitchen and being able to cook, thus saving massively on meals – besides it is fun to shop for groceries in the many markets of Rome and to cook using fresh local produce.